ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 Vosk Android demo - upgraded 2024

-1. Speak to your phone, and send command over HTTPS.
+1. Speak to your phone, and send command over HTTPS

 2. Make you phone to speak, from others applications over HTTP.